paviro/MMM-Wunderlist/README.md

 # MMM-Wunderlist
+**Note: As of May 6, 2020, Microsoft has ended support for Wunderlist.
+Syncing between devices is no longer possible.**

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It can display your Wunderlist todos.
 You can add multiple instances from different accounts with different lists.

 ![MMM-Wunderlist Screenshot](screenshots/screen_cap1.png?raw=true "Title")